RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 Popping 1 balloon isn't much of a game, so let's add lots more!

-## Activity Checklist { .check }

 One simple way to get lots of balloons is just to right-click on the balloon sprite and click 'duplicate'.
-This is OK if you only want a few, but what if you need 20? or 100? or 1000?
+This is OK if you only want a few, but what if you need 20? or 100?
 Are you really going to click 'duplicate' that many times?

+## Activity Checklist { .check }

-	A much better way of getting lots of balloons is to _clone_ the balloon sprite.
++ A much better way of getting lots of balloons is to _clone_ the balloon sprite.

-+ Drag your balloon `when flag clicked` {.blockevents} code (except the `score` {.blockdata} block) off of the event (don't delete it), and instead add code to create 20 balloon clones.
+	Drag your balloon `when flag clicked` {.blockevents} code (except the `score` {.blockdata} block) off of the event (don't delete it), and instead add code to create 20 balloon clones.

 	You can now attach the code you've just removed to the `when I start as a clone` {.blockevents} event.
 You should also replace the `hide` {.blocklooks} block in the balloon-clicking script with a `delete this clone` {.blockcontrol} block.